What we offer

 Sascha (pronouns: she/her) earned her Masters of Education in Mental Health Counseling from Fordham University.
 Before coming to the Institute to work with the behavioral health team in 2020, she worked in a variety of mental health settings.
 One of these included Gould Farm in Western Massachusetts, a holistic, alternative, residential treatment center that is also a functioning farm.
 The farm’s unique model – an accepting community that welcomes all individuals for healing – inspired her to further her professional education and to become a certified member of the LGBTQIA+ Ally Network of Support.
 She loves continuing to learn about gender identity, both professionally and from supporting clients who share their own experiences.

-The Gender Wellness Clinic is part of the Kingston Family Health Center, where all patients are welcome regardless of their ability to pay.
+The Gender Wellness Clinic is part of the Institute for Family Health, where all patients are welcome regardless of their ability to pay.
 We accept Medicaid, Medicare, and most insurance plans.
 If you do not have health insurance, we can help.